Teimana Harrison

-Teimana Harrison (born 5 September 1992) is a rugby union player, born in New Zealand of Maori, Pakeha and European mixed ancestry, who currently plays for Gallagher Premiership side Northampton Saints.
+Teimana Harrison (born 5 September 1992) is an English rugby union player, born in New Zealand, who currently plays for French Pro D2 side Provence Rugby.
 He plays as a back row forward.

 Club career

 Harrison began playing rugby at a young age, like many boys in New Zealand.
 Among his early accolades was captaining Rotorua Boys' High School, before moving to England and joining the Northampton Saints Academy in 2011 and making his senior professional debut for the club in 2012.

 Harrison was recommended to the club by the England captain Dylan Hartley in 2011.

 In a season considered to be his "breakthrough year", Harrison earned both a call up to the England squad and a regular place in Saints' first team in the 2015-16 campaign..

 Harrison featured heavily in Saints' fight to secure a European Rugby Champions Cup place for the 2017-18 season as they defeated both Connacht Rugby and Stade Francais to grab the last place.